xperiandri/blazor-fluxor/docs/README.md

  - Effects and Middlewares must now call `IDispatcher.Dispatch()` to dispatch actions.

 ### New in 0.13.0
  - Added state change observer pattern.
-Calling `SomeInjectedState.Changed(this, StateHasChanged)` in a component's `OnInit` method will subscribe to all state changes triggered by other components.
+Calling `SomeInjectedState.Changed(this, StateHasChanged)` in a component's `OnInitialized` method will subscribe to all state changes triggered by other components.
  - Changed `IState.Current` to `IState.Value`
  - Modified the official Blazor `Flight Finder` demo to use Fluxor.
 Status is incomplete but functional.